rfbaylon/Philosophy-Notes/Statewide Research.md

 - [x] Email Liz Miller
 - [x] Export Overleaf to Desktop
 - [x] Canvas Assignment
-- [ ] Resolve comments in overleaf
+- [x] Resolve comments in overleaf

+Im logging off for the day since I worked through lunch.
+Its been really awesome working with you :); youve been a wonderful supervisor

 ### [Effectiveness of Statewide AAs](https://www.researchgate.net/publication/236781952_Effectiveness_of_Statewide_Articulation_Agreements_on_the_Probability_of_Transfer_A_Preliminary_Policy_Analysis)
 Anderson et al., 2006